FluffyCherub/software-hut/README.md

 mobile-first front-end web development.
 - [AJAX] - A technique for creating better, faster, and more interactive web applications
 - [Chart.js] - Simple yet flexible JavaScript charting
-- [jQuery] -  jQuery is a lightweight, "write less, do more", JavaScript library.
+- [jQuery] -  jQuery is a lightweight, "write less, do more", JavaScript library

 ## Installation

-Dillinger requires [Ruby](https://rubyinstaller.org) v2.6.6 and [Rails](https://rubyonrails.org) 6.0.3.3 to run.
+Teamworks requires [Ruby](https://rubyinstaller.org) v2.6.6p146 and [Rails](https://rubyonrails.org) 6.0.3.3 to run.

 Run this commands to start the project locally in that order: